OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 [Why data viz?](http://www.optasportspro.com/about/optapro-blog/posts/2015/guest-blog-why-data-viz/) - The first in a mini-series of articles on data visualisation that appeared on the OptaPro blog.

-[Vizipedia](http://www.vizipedia.com/) - This site provides a comprehensive collection of data visualisation techniques and other useful information.

 [Data Viz Catalogue](http://www.datavizcatalogue.com/) - A library of different visualisation types.

 [Data Viz Project](http://datavizproject.com/) - A website trying to present all relevant data visualisations, so you can find the right type and get inspiration on how to do it.